collective/collective.contextimage/README.rst

 collective.contextimage
 =======================

-Provide context specific images for use in layout, i.e. header images.
+Provide context specific images for use in layouts.

 Changes
 =======

+0.3
+---

+- add viewlet for using context image as header background [rnix]

 0.2
 ---